TooTallNate/create/README.md

 =========
 ### The missing Native.create() functions that ECMA forgot.

-`create` is a module or node.js (and someday the browser too) that implements the *"missing"* `.create()` functions on the rest of the native data types in JavaScript.
+`create` is a module for node.js (and someday the browser too) that implements the *"missing"* `.create()` functions on the rest of the native data types in JavaScript.